tjhickey724/jbsapp/README.md

-An app about octopuses, for the Summer 2015 JBS.
+An app that lets you catalog and add books, for the Summer 2015 JBS.